 Market risks in this context exclude those arising from credit or counterparty exposures.
 These are considered separately under Section C.3.

-Market risks in this context also exclude the risk that investments cannot be readily realised in order to meet liability commitments, or the risk of short term timing mismatches between asset and liability cash flows.
+They also exclude the risk that investments cannot be readily realised in order to meet liability commitments, or the risk of short term timing mismatches between asset and liability cash flows.
 These are considered separately under Section C.4.